[This article was originally posted on the Oxfam From Poverty to Power blog on 26 July 2022]

 The last ten years

-These reforms where intensified over the last 10 years.
+These reforms where intensified over the last 10 years of this period.
 The public debate addressed issues like gay marriage and the decriminalisation of cannabis.

 An evidence-informed policy agenda gripped the policy elites’ aspirations.
 A liberal democratic narrative arose – pro-markets, pro-rights, pro-environment.
 Calls for a meritocracy in government and the private sector were heard across the board.

-The diplomatic corps in Lima noticed this, so funding for progressive causes and groups increased significantly.
+The diplomatic corps in Lima noticed this and funding for progressive causes and groups increased significantly.

-These were Peru’s New Labour years (UK) – cool Peruana.
+These were Peru’s New Labour years (UK) – Cool Peruana (as opposed to Cool Britannia).
 Like the Clinton and Obama years (US) experienced back-to-back.
 A Sustainable Development Goals’ dream.

 There was an elite bargain in favour of progressive change.